mIRage – Photothermal Spectroscopy Corp

 Advantages of O-PTIR

 - Spectra are comparable to FTIR, without the dispersive artifacts of ATR.

-- Samples do not need to be thin, so preparation is easy and the entire process is much faster.
+- Samples do not need to be thin, so there’s little or no sample preparation, speeding up the process.

 Watch a recorded webinar

 How O-PTIR overcomes the two main problems of IR spectroscopy:

 – Poor spatial resolution

 Dr Curtis Marcott of Light Light Solutions and Craig Prater of Photothermal present the benefits of O-PTIR.

 The mIRage provides valuable information for a wide range of applications; if your area of work is not mentioned here, please get in touch.

 Block face of a multi-layer polymer film sample with seven layers.
 HYPERspectra images(20 x 85 μm size) were taken at a rate of 1 sec/spectra, with 1 μm spacing.

 The spectra shows the corresponding images of absorption of carbonyl, amide II and CH stretching bands of the film components, respectively.